 The three default Task Domains we offer are "Work," "Personal," and "Misc."
 As discussed below, any of these Task Domains can be renamed or hidden.
 The purpose of configuring a Task Domain like "Work" is to declare the superset of notes and tags that contain tasks relevant to all the projects you aspire to make progress on.

-The tasks you schedule from a Task Domain can be automatically synchronized to one or more external Google Calendar or Outlook calendars.
+The tasks you schedule from a Task Domain can be drag-and-dropped directly on the Amplenote calendar and they can be automatically synchronized to one or more external Google or Outlook calendars.

 Task Domains exist in order to allow you to specify all of the notes and tags that contain tasks you aspire to get done within a particular realm of your life.